wavebyrd/great_expectations/docs/docusaurus/docs/core/introduction/try_gx.md

    The returned results reflect the passing of one Expectation and the failure of one Expectation.

-   When an Expectation fails, the Validation Results of the failed Expectation include metrics to help you assess the severity of the issue:
+   When an Expectation fails, the Validation Results of the failed Expectation include metrics to help you assess the scope of the issue:

    ```python title="Python input" name="docs/docusaurus/docs/core/introduction/try_gx_end_to_end.py checkpoint result"
    ```